rajington/windowsapp/README.md

 - HEAD
   - Config files now eval in the same `this` every time
+  - The "config loaded" alert show which config has been used
 - 2.0.4
   - Added an automatic updater!
   - Fixed some alert() visual uglies